Student Health Center

 For more information on the Meningitis B vaccine, please call the Student Health Center.

-Must have the Depo-Provera Order Form completed and signed by the prescribing provider.
-The order must be reviewed and approved by our Medical Director prior to administering the dose.
+- This order form must be reviewed and approved by our Medical Director prior to the SHC administering the injection dose.

-If late (beyond the recommended dosing schedule on the perpetual calendar):
+If you are late with your Depo-Provera injection (beyond the recommended dosing schedule on the perpetual calendar):

-- Student must obtain a serum pregnancy test the morning of an afternoon appointment with a provider.
+- We will order a serum pregnancy test the morning of your same-day afternoon appointment with a SHC provider.

-- Student is responsible for the cost of the serum pregnancy test.
+- The Student is responsible for the cost of the serum pregnancy test (test performed at an outside lab)

 Sexual Health Information

-Emergency contraception is available at The Student Health Center (SHC) for a fee.
+Emergency contraception (EC) is available at The Student Health Center (SHC) for a fee.

 - A urine pregnancy test will be performed.
 Be able to provide a urine specimen.